 The Summary Offences Act 1953 (SA) also contains anti-association laws.
 One of these is a law against consorting (associating) with particular people.

-Under section 13 of the Summary Offences Act 1953 (SA) :
+It is an offence, under s 13 of the Summary Offences Act 1953 (SA), to:

-If the consorting was with:
+If the consorting was:

-- family members;
+- with family members

-- in lawful employment or in the operation of a lawful business;
+- in lawful employment or in the operation of a lawful business

-- in training or education;
+- in training or education

-- in the course of health services provision or legal advice; or
+- in the course of health services provision or legal advice, or

-- in lawful custody or in the course of complying with a court order; and
+- in lawful custody or in the course of complying with a court order, and

-Consorting : Last Revised: Tue Aug 11th 2015
+Consorting : Last Revised: Thu Feb 26th 2026

 The content of the Law